Standardized tools and automated processes free your team to focus on clients, not troubleshooting.

 What does IT automation include in centralized services?

-Automation covers onboarding/offboarding, device setup, patching, policy enforcement, access provisioning, monitoring alerts, and routine maintenance tasks.
+Automation covers onboarding/offboarding (CPAs with engagement access, attorneys with matter permissions, providers with EHR credentials), device setup, patching, policy enforcement, access provisioning, monitoring alerts, and routine maintenance — all tailored to your vertical’s compliance requirements.

 How does centralized IT help remote or multi-location teams?